urielhass/urielhass/README.md

 I'm a Software Developer from Brazil 🇧🇷 with 7 years of experience.

-- I'm currently working as front end software enginer at [Conta Azul](https://contaazul.com/)
+- I'm currently working as software enginer at [Conta Azul](https://contaazul.com/)

 <div style="display: inline_block"><br>